sayedhfatimi/the-contemplative-path-posts/2025-08-18-the-shadow-engine-of-markets-understanding-derivatives-perpetuals-futures-and-options/post.md

 - They become the benchmark: in oil, gold, or indices, it is often the futures price that sets the tone, with spot merely following.

-This is why futures are the “original shadow.”
+This is why futures are the "original shadow."
 They do not wait for the underlying to move.
 They lean on it, tug at it, front-run it.
 They are mirrors that sometimes dictate the reflection.

 A barrel of oil may be scarce or abundant.
-But if the futures curve says scarcity tomorrow, today’s price bends toward it.
+But if the futures curve says scarcity tomorrow, today's price bends toward it.
 Expectation becomes mechanics.
 The shadow pulls the body.

 ## Perpetuals: The Endless Bet